- Up to 1 hour per day

 Other health schemes and tests available

-- Risk test (DNA based) - DM (find lists of clear, or carrier dogs)
+- Risk test (DNA based) - DM - Find lists of tested dogs

-- DNA test - PRA (rcd2) (find lists of clear, carrier or affected dogs)
+- DNA test - PRA (rcd2) - Find lists of tested dogs

 Find out about a particular dog's results